-IBED owns a wide variety of state of the art fieldwork equipment used for field studies on land or in the aquatic environment.
+IBED owns a wide variety of state-of-the-art fieldwork equipment used for field studies on land or in the aquatic environment.
+Look below for GIS-related hardware, Multi-parameter sensors and Spectro-radiometry.

 Our multi- parameter sensors can simultaneously measure multiple physical as well as biogeochemical parameters in a water phase.